DanialArab/Docker/README.md

 ### What is Docker:

-kkk
+Docker is a platform for **building, running, and shipping pplications** in a **consistent manner**.
+It solves the problem of "my application works on my machine though!:)".
+The three reasons behind this problem could be:

++ one or more files missing (your application is not completely deployed and misses something)
++ software version mismatch
++ different configuration settings like different environemnt variables across different machines

+Docker comes to rescue to solve the above issues.

-+ Virtual machines vs. Containers
+### Virtual machines vs. Containers

-+ Docker architecture
+### Docker architecture
-+ Development workflow
+### Development workflow

 Course: "The Ultimate Docker", instructor: Mosh Hamedani